+Vacationers flock to Florida in the winter for a good reason: the weather.
 While much of the United States is experiencing freezing temperatures and snow, central Florida is comfortable and sunny during the day in January, February, and March.
-Expect daytime temperatures in the low 70's and bring a warm jacket for mornings and evenings.
+Expect daytime temperatures near 70 degrees Fahrenheit, but bring a warm jacket for mornings and evenings.
 A sweater or sweatshirt will keep you warm and comfortable most February afternoons.

 Another benefit to the cooler February weather is that it is a great time to take a baby or toddler to the parks, as they will be more comfortable, and less prone to sunburns.

 Orlando's February weather is pretty mild and will be quite pleasant for visitors from colder climates.
 Pack a light jacket or sweatshirt, along with jeans for Orlando's cooler nights and early mornings—these can also help keep you warm in case of cool air conditioning in retail shops and restaurants.

 For park visits, shorts and T-shirts will be comfortable and are appropriate, along with sturdy, comfortable walking shoes.
 You'll also want to pack a daypack with a sweatshirt, sunscreen, water, and any medications or other necessities you'll need for a long day in the park.

 February Events at Disney World